'Guru Dakshina' in times of lockdown By Tapan Mohanta

 As the coronavirus-triggered lockdown is under way, a humble Maruti 800 car chugs along the warren of forlorn streets of South Kolkata with a sticker pasted on its windshield--'Emergency Medicine Supply'.
-It is not a typical medicine supply vehicle but a private car belonging to Anupam Sen, an alumnus of a city school who, along with some other schoolmates, is busy delivering medicines and grocery to their former teachers, some in their late 70s and 80s.
+It is not a typical medicine supply vehicle but a private car belonging to Anupam Sen, a 1981 batch pass out of a city school who, along with some other alumni of the institution, are busy delivering medicines and grocery to their former teachers, some in their late 70s and 80s.

 For their first phase of delivery, the 40-member ex- students' group of South Point School -- 'Pointers Who Care' -- had a list of 15 former teachers, which included 89-year- old Dipali Sinha Roy, a widow living alone near Charu Market whose both daughters are settled in Europe.
 "I was running out of medicines, and to my surprise, I got a call from them on March 24.
 They took the list of my monthly requirement of medicines and groceries," Roy, who taught Bengali language at the school, told PTI.
 She is hypertensive and suffers from heart ailment.